Supporting Wellbeing in Spiritual Leaders

 Next Steps

 If you’re interested in experiencing this kind of support, please be in touch.
-We’ll start with scheduling an initial consultation over zoom or telephone (15-30 minutes).
+We’ll start with scheduling an initial consultation over the phone (15-30 minutes).
 This is a time simply to connect and ask any questions you have.
 We’ll also chat a little about whether this type of support — versus traditional therapy or another type of support — seems like a good fit for you.

 After the consultation, I offer a no-charge initial session.
-I offer this with awareness of the investment that personal/professional development work is, and a desire to help provide a real sense of what working together looks and feels like.
+I offer this with awareness of the investment that personal/professional development work is, and a desire to help provide a real sense of what working together is like.

-I’m also available for consultation with church leadership teams around leader well-being, mental health, trauma, and religious trauma awareness.
+I’m also available for consultation with church leadership teams around leader wellbeing, mental health, trauma, and religious trauma awareness.
 Please reach out if you’re interested.
-I’d love to chat with you.

 You can contact me via the contact page or by emailing me directly at crozier.anne@protonmail.com.